Housing Market Update – US Real Estate Report

 Housing Market 2019 Outlook

 The Housing Market Predictions for 2019?
-For many decades, the dream of home ownership has been a flight of fancy, however with the US economy predicted to grow 3 to 5%, and with house construction growing and US wages rising, we’ll see more Americans buying a home.
+The US economy is predicted to grow 3 to 5% (now 4.2%), and with house construction intact, and employment strong, and US wages rising, we’ll see more Americans buying a home.
 For many happy people, it will be their first home.

 Perhaps the most optimistic factor in the US economy is the return of high paying jobs in 2019.
-Momentum grows te Presdient Trump’s America First policies.
-This will stimulate the housing market as Millennials in partcular, find themselves with lasting high paying careers.
+Momentum grows via the Presidents America First policies.
+This will stimulate the housing market as Millennials in particular, find themselves with lasting high paying careers.

 Could jobs actually return to Ohio, Wisconsin,, Michigan, Indianapolis, Illinois, Pennsylvania, Nebraska, and other states that have suffered huge population losses (e.g., Chicago and Detroit)?
 Philadelphia’s housing market is expecting a 16.6% growth in prices – a sure sign the America’s outlook is sunny and bright.